|

 In 1992, Bryant and Peterson summarized the error rate of these 3 methods of determining body fat (Bryant CX, et al. 1992):

 But, that was 15 years ago.
-Today, manufacturers such as Homedics (www.Homedics.com) claim that their body fat analyzers have an error rate of no more than +/- 1%.
+Today, some manufacturers claim that their body fat analyzers have an error rate of no more than +/- 1%.

 WAIST CIRCUMFERENCE